-Clinical endpoints at 1 year including the composite major adverse cardiac event (MACE) endpoint (16% vs. 7%, p = 0.009) and freedom from target lesion revascularization were significantly lower in the DEB arm (87% vs. 95.5%, p = 0.007).
-Rates of myocardial infarction (MI) were numerically higher (3.2% vs. 1.3%), with two stent thrombosis events in the DEB and one in the EES arm.
+Clinical endpoints at 1 year including the composite major adverse cardiac event (MACE; cardiac death, myocardial infarction [MI], target lesion revascularization) endpoint (16% vs. 7%, p = 0.009) and freedom from target lesion revascularization were significantly lower in the DEB arm (87% vs. 95.5%, p = 0.007).
+Rates of MI were numerically higher (3.2% vs. 1.3%), with two stent thrombosis events in the DEB and one in the EES arm.

 The results of the RIBS IV trial indicate that PTCA with a DEB is inferior to EES PCI in patients with DES-ISR.
+Both short-term angiographic outcomes and long-term clinical outcomes were worse.
 Although rare, DES-ISR remains a challenging lesion subset, with no clear consensus from clinical trials.
 For BMS-ISR, the late lumen loss was lower in RIBS V with DEB PTCA (0.14 mm) than observed in this trial (0.3 mm), consistent with the observation made by some investigators that DES-ISR is more diffuse and prolific than BMS-ISR.
 Further data on the optimal treatment of this lesion subset are awaited.